rabenkonigin/kingdom-1617-news/README.md

 # kingdom-1617-news
-A news page archive for Kingdomg 1617 of Kingshot Game.
+A news page archive for Kingdom 1617 of Kingshot Game.